8BitJosh/JukeBot/README.md

 This project is still in development with more features to come

-- replace the AJAX request system to retreve the playlist info with socketio so the server can push data when its ready instead of constantly polling the server
 - add playlist page so users can create playlists that are stored on the server and can be queued up. need to work out how to do this user interface wise
 - add more cases to the process function to accept and handle all types of possible user input from more sources